c3g/web-app-template/README.md

 3. Data
-The app should store its data in the container /data folder, that means that it has to be configurable with an option or a environement variable when the app is started.
+The app should store its data in the container /data folder, which means that it has to be configurable with an option or an environment variable when the app is started.
 The /data folder will be mounted from the host inside the container and it will be possible to backup its content.

-## Some considerations for sysadmin deploying the app:
+## Some considerations for sysadmins deploying the app:
-### Deplpoying the container
+### Deploying the container
-Onece the conainer ready, it needs to be deployed on the webapp vm.
+Once the container ready, it needs to be deployed on the webapp VM.
 You can use this template to deploy it with systemd:
 ```service
 [Unit]
 Description=<My super webapp>